 To do this, first, add the new account “Pizza Sauce” to the chart of accounts.
 Then, make an adjusting entry to move all of the pizza sauce expenses that had already been recorded in the food expenses account to the new pizza sauce expense account.
 If the restaurant had already spent $2,000 on pizza sauce up to that point, all you have to do is debit the pizza sauce account $2,000 and credit the food expenses account $2,000.

 Structure of a Chart of Accounts

-The chart of accounts is a flexible financial organisation tool, so each company can and will develop its own COA based on the number of unique factors such as the volume of the business, the nature of the business and the need for external parties to go through the company financial information.
+The chart of accounts is a flexible financial organization tool, so each company can and will develop its own COA based on the number of unique factors such as the volume of the business, the nature of the business and the need for external parties to go through the company financial information.
 Typically speaking, balance sheet accounts are first followed by income statement accounts.

 Regardless of how it’s done, the COA is important to proper financial reports and record keeping.
 When it comes time to file and pay income taxes, using the COA makes it easier for your bookkeeper and accounting team to take care of things for you.

 PurchaseControl helps to simplify maintaining your Chart of Accounts.Find Out How